 Student tells short story (3 - 4 sentences) Tutor reads to student and asks if that's what he/she said then corrects as needed.
+Reread.
 Read it together.
 Student reads alone.
-Reread.
 Select hard words: Put on word cards and use as flash cards.
 Look for beginning, ending, or vowel sounds to study.
 Write words with specific sounds you have chosen to study.
-(For an advanced stude be combinations, such as -tion , -sion , etc.). dent it might Are there some rhyming words in the story?
-Or perhaps a word with many easwords related to it, i.e., hat , rat , cat , etc. sy rhyming Put the rhyming words on cards with the word families.
+(For an advanced student it might be combinations, such as -tion , -sion , etc.).
+Are there some rhyming words in the story?
+Or perhaps a word with many easy rhyming words related to it, i.e., hat , rat , cat , etc. Put the rhyming words on cards with the word families.
 Are there some grammar features you want to study?
-If it is verbs, could you have student change story into present or future tense e?
-Other possibilities: Punctuation: Expand vocabulary, words that mean the same as: Other:
+If it is verbs, could you have student change story into present or future tense?
+Other possibilities: Punctuation: Expand vocabulary, words that mean the same as: Other